bckr/GMCal-iOS/README.md

 ## Todo
 - Testing
 - Proper error handling
-- Make use of local notifications for upcomming classes
 - English localization
 - Find a proper name for the App

+## Planned Features
+- Make use of local notifications for upcomming classes
+- Setting to show/hide certain course types
+- Visual indicator for the upcomming class in the day and week view